Aging Feet FAQ

 For venous pooling and circulation problems, the best solution to this is by lifestyle changes.
 It’s important to maintain a healthy weight, as obesity can be the cause of blocked or weakened valves.
 You can do this by increasing your activity levels and squeezing in different sorts of exercise in your daily routine.
 Stretching is very helpful for blood flow development and exercise can help improve circulation and pump blood towards the heart.
 Sitting and standing for a long time can also be the cause of blood pooling, so make sure to get those legs moving as much as you can!
 Take breaks and move around or elevate your legs on a footstool if you have to be seated.
 A healthy diet also helps just as much (or even more!)

 Another solution to avoid pain in aging feet is by buying and using the most comfortable shoes for you.
 With changes such as size, we must adjust to the differences by getting footwear where our feet can comfortably breathe in.
-Stop purchasing and lessen your wearing of tight narrow shoes or shoes your feet can get easily strained in.
+Stop purchasing tight, narrow shoes and shoes or shoes your feet can get easily strained in.
 In the case that foot ailments like corns and calluses start showing up, you can opt to start wearing padding and getting a wider toe box in your shoes.
 Shoe inserts can also help you with stiff joints.

 If the changes in your feet as you age are causing you ongoing pain or discomfort, make an appointment with a podiatrist to learn more about how to address and treat foot problems.

 The amount of stress and pressure we put on our feet every day eventually catches up to us and takes its toll when we get old.
 These changes are bound to happen, but what’s important is that we continue to give our feet the TLC it needs every day so we can enjoy the rest of what life has to offer!